graphql-java/graphql-java/README.md

 The `grapqhl-java` root Logger name is `graphql`.

-#### Relay Support
+#### Relay and Apollo Support

-There is a very basic Relay support included.
+There is a very basic support for [Relay](https://github.com/facebook/relay) and [Apollo](https://github.com/apollographql/apollo-client) included.
+Apollo will work with any schema, but Relay requires that your schema follows the Relay specification.
 Please look at https://github.com/andimarek/todomvc-relay-java for an example project how to use it.

-Relay sends queries to the GraphQL server as JSON containing a `query` field and a `variables` field.
+Relay and Apollo send queries to the GraphQL server as JSON containing a `query` field and a `variables` field.
 The `query` field is a JSON string, and the `variables` field is a map of variable definitions.
 A relay-compatible server will need to parse this JSON and pass the `query` string to this library as the query and the `variables` map as the third argument to `execute` as shown below.
 This is the implementation from the [todomvc-relay-java](https://github.com/graphql-java/todomvc-relay-java) example.